-- 1. Identify laws and ethics that apply to the processes and purposes of behavior management and to the education of exceptional children: - 2.
+- Identify laws and ethics that apply to the processes and purposes of behavior management and to the education of exceptional children: - 2.
 Differentiate ethical responsibilities and boundaries in working with students, families, and professional personnel; - 3.
-Analyze educational situations and apply research based strategies to ameliorate or enhance student and classroom issues; - Develop analytic approaches to the implementation of Individualized Education Plans, Functional Assessments and Positive Behavior Support Plans as they relate to the child, the family, the school, and the community; - 5.
+Analyze educational situations and apply research based strategies to ameliorate or enhance student and classroom issues; - 4.
+Develop analytic approaches to the implementation of Individualized Education Plans, Functional Assessments and Positive Behavior Support Plans as they relate to the child, the family, the school, and the community; - 5.
 Prepare adaptive instruction strategies that meet the needs of the diverse learner in a variety of educational and disability categories; - 6.
-Appply skills in the identification, data collection, analysis, and reporting of behaviors and the development of behavioral solutions; - 7.
+Apply skills in the identification, data collection, analysis, and reporting of behaviors and the development of behavioral solutions; - 7.
 Demonstrate skills in single-subject designs; - 8.
-Identify and use observation and informal assesment to build learner academic, social, or life skills competencies; - 9.
-Apply collaborative skills with other professionals that support a child or a classroom.
+Identify and use observation and informal assessment to build learner academic, social, or life skills competencies.